galaxykhh/react-native-simple-sheet/README.md

 # react-native-simple-sheet

-Simple & Customizable bottom sheet for React Native.
+Simple & Customizable Bottom Sheet for React Native.
 This library is suitable for one-time action.

 ## Preview